ddrohan/android-101-labs-as/session2/lab/md/step03.md

   private Button donateButton;
 ~~~

 The class will have to be imported.
-The class name will always match the name in the Pallette:
+The class name will always match the name in the Palette:

 ![](../img/15.png)